Dave-Paga/Arcade-Game-Clone/README.md

 ## Contributing

-Base project code and assets came from a [Starter Code](https://github.com/udacity/frontend-nanodegree-arcade-game)
+Code and assets was built from a [Udacity Student Project](https://github.com/udacity/frontend-nanodegree-arcade-game).